 A tablet POS works just about the same as a mobile POS, both are installed on the devices with any optional attachments (card swiper/receipt printer).
-The only difference is that tablets are usually much bigger, their screens are larger so that images are displayed more sharply with more vivid colours.
-These types of POS should come in handy for businesses with larger inventory.
+The only difference is that tablets are usually much bigger, their screens are larger so that images are displayed more sharply with more vivid colors.
+These types of POS systems for retail should come in handy for businesses with larger inventory.
 It makes ordering and purchasing tasks easier for both your staff and customers.

 Self-service kiosk POS systems

 Types of self-service POS allow customers to make purchases by themselves without having the need for any employee.
 The main purpose of this system is to make operations more efficient while saving on manpower for businesses.
 A self-service kiosk POS setup is usually similar to a desktop POS, but with additional security functions, in this way all transactions are one-ended and risks are prevented.

 One of the most popular technologies used for self-service POS systems is the advanced Progressive Web App (PWA).
 PWA is a website-turn-app that requires little to nothing space on your devices, doesn’t need downloading, and is very low-cost.
 At ConnectPOS, we have been using PWA technology to build the ConnectPOS PWA Consumer App, Leading Magento 2 POS for Omnichannel Retail.

 Self-service POS is typically used for ticket sales, parking, patient check-in, etc. For example, self-service POS offered in movie theatres could help customers to schedule and purchase tickets on one’s own.
 Another example would be grocery stores, where customers are able to check the price of a product and checkout on their own.